|

 Point Your Finger".
 But the album contains a lot more

-experimentation, with unusual time signature changes present in nearly
+experimentation with unusual time signature changes present in nearly

 all of the tunes.
 There's plenty of great rock, and the jazz